Koredotcom/docs/docs/xo/API/debug-logs-api.md

   <tr>
    <td>BotID
    </td>
-   <td>Bot ID.
+   <td>Bot ID or stream ID.
 You can access it from the General Settings page of the bot.
    </td>
   </tr>
 </table>